pyglet.text.layout

 Vertical alignment of content within larger layout box.

 This property determines how content is positioned within the layout box when content_height is less than height.
-It is one of the enumerants:

 top (default)